 Let’s set the tone.
-You’re sitting in front of the television, crying your eyes out over a really depressing movie.
-Your eyes are bloodshot, you’ve got your paper towels and every time something really sappy comes onscreen you scream at the TV that love should die and men should follow.
-About a day or two before, you found out some horrible devastating news…that the little bubble you have been in for the past couple of months (or years depending on the relationship) have all been a lie.
+You’re sitting in front of the television crying your eyes out over a really depressing movie.
+Your eyes are bloodshot, you’ve got your tissue paper and every time something really sappy comes onscreen, you scream at the TV that love should die and men should follow.
+About a day or two before, you found out some horrible devastating news…that the little bubble you have been in for the past couple of months (or years depending on the relationship) has all been a lie.
 Your boyfriend (ex) has been cheating on you left and right.
 What do you do?
-You get mad and wreck his new car (I don’t recommend doing this, legal reasons and such)…Revenge is most certainly sweet, but did that really make the hurt go away?
+You get mad and wreck his new car ?
+(I don’t recommend doing this, legal reasons and such)…Revenge is most certainly sweet, but did that really make the hurt go away?

-The betrayal is the hardest part to get over in a relationship where a spouse or significant other has cheated.
-I would know.
-You either blame yourself for whatever insecurity you might have or you become this women (or man) bent on the destruction of anything to do with the hated word Love.
+The betrayal is the hardest part to get over in a relationship.
+You either blame yourself for whatever insecurity you might have or you become this woman (or man) bent on the destruction of anything to do with the hated word Love.
 Now I don’t blame you.
 It’s ok to feel this way.
 It’s normal.
 Just don’t stay that way forever.
 Why?
-Well because you could end up projecting some seriously wrongful feelings on to the next perfectly available (non-cheating) male or female, especially when they have nothing to do with the previous evil doer.
+Well because you could end up projecting some seriously wrongful feelings on to the next perfectly available (non-cheating) male or female, especially when they have nothing to do with the previous evildoer.

 1. It’s over, realize it, and remember it.

 Ok, so you’ve broken up and your 60 ft deep in your own tears.
 You are allowed to be sad.
 Just make sure you realize that there was a reason for the break-up and that trying to contact your ex is a very big no-no. Enjoy the good times but remember the bad (mainly the deception) and turn the page on that chapter in your life.

 2. Get some ice cream and pig out.